Some forethoughts

 Ever since I was a child, I always thought that it was particularly cruel of any deity to make up a rule, whereby a human soul had to endure the suffering and the pain of several lifetimes.
 Having experienced God with such powerful clarity and reality in my pre-birth experience, I long to be back with God – I couldn‘t bear to remain parted from our beloved Yahveh any longer than I have to, by having to endure going through another lifetime, again and again and again.
 It also has to be remembered that eastern religions see reincarnation as a punishment, because the goal is to escape the cycle of reincarnation, especially in Buddhism.

 (Updated paragraph 10/10/23): As a comment on the conflict between Hamas and Israel, I wrote in a Facebook group that it was tragic that so many innocent lives were lost on both the Israeli and Palestinian sides.
 A reincarnationist then commented that they “had to die“, and that, “they died for a reason and it‘s because they were not innocent“ (direct quote, my emphasis), implying that the manner of their deaths was because they had sinned in their previous lives, and that they had been killed because they needed to evolve.
-The exchange reminded me why I don‘t believe in reincarnation – I don’t want to become the kind of human being who thinks this way, or the kind of person who is unable to comprehend why this way of thinking (that they “had to die“) is so heartless and offensive.
+The exchange reminded me why I don‘t believe in reincarnation – I don’t want to become the kind of human being who thinks this way, or the kind of person who is unable to comprehend why this way of thinking (that they “had to die“) is so cold, heartless and offensive.

 Biblical Verses emphasising One Life